-At Wyrd Studio I create fine and commercial art as well as edutainment materials for projects and activities.
+At Wyrd Studio I create fine and commercial art as well as materials for projects and activities.

 I also teach classes and workshops, both art classes and ones utilizing those edutainment materials, collectively called Culture Crafts.